structurizr/java/docs/supporting-types.md

 ## 3. All referenced types

-Finally, let's use the [ReferencedTypesSupportingTypesStrategy](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/componentfinder/ReferencedTypesSupportingTypesStrategy.java) to find all of the referenced types, irrespective of which package they reside in, provided that package sits somewhere underneath ```org.springframework.samples.petclinic```.
+Next, let's use the [ReferencedTypesSupportingTypesStrategy](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/componentfinder/ReferencedTypesSupportingTypesStrategy.java) to find all of the referenced types, irrespective of which package they reside in, provided that package sits somewhere underneath ```org.springframework.samples.petclinic```.

 ```java
 ComponentFinder componentFinder = new ComponentFinder(